andrew-edwards/empirical-dyn-mod/README.md

 	git add filename

 tells git to keep track of changes to that filename in this repository (so you do this when you create a new file).
+You do not need to change directory in the git shell once you're in the base directory for a repository, but you just need to include the relative path in 'filename' - i.e. something like

+	git add edmPapers/smith06salmonEDM.pdf

 To ignore a file, you add that file to the **.gitignore** file for that repository.
 Don't worry about that for now.

 	git push